dhaberl/mnist3D_CNN/README.md

 - n_channels: number of channels (integer).
 E.g., RGB = 3 channels
 - n_classes: number of classes (integer)
 - shuffle: whether to shuffle at generation or not (boolean)
-- rescale: whether to rescale the samples before generation or not (boolean).
+- padding: whether to pad the samples before generation or not (boolean).
-- output_dim: dimensions of the samples after rescaling (tuple with integers).
-E.g., rescaling a sample with original dim=(16, 16, 16) to output_dim=(28, 28, 28)
+- output_dim: dimensions of the samples after padding (tuple with integers).
+E.g., padding a sample with original dim=(16, 16, 16) to output_dim=(28, 28, 28)
 - **da_parameters

 ### Data augmentation